Rufus King Park

 train, Kong winds up at the top of the Empire State Building, facing off against a fleet of World War I fighter planes.

 NR - 96 Minutes - 1954)

 When the ocean’s surface begins to boil white-hot and a Japanese freighter vanishes into the Pacific,

 the superstitious villagers of Odo Island fear an ancient legend has come true — the legend of Godzilla!
 Awakened from

 an eons-long sleep by an H-bomb explosion, the behemoth seeks revenge on the civilized world, turning Tokyo into a wasteland

 of atomic fire and rubble.
 Young lovers, Emiko and Ogata, find themselves trapped in the monster’s path of destruction

 — forced to choose between betraying a friend and saving the world!

-There is no Classic "Bond" Film Fridays on Friday, August 1st.
+There is no Classic "Monster" Film Fridays on Friday, August 1st.
 The longstanding JAMS Festival will take place

 in Rufus King Park on that evening.